Jschles1/static-site-generator/README.md

-# README for Markdown to HTML Conversion Project
+# Markdown to HTML Conversion Project

 ## Overview
 This project provides a Python-based solution for converting Markdown files into HTML pages.
 It includes functionality to recursively process directories containing Markdown files, apply HTML templates, and serve the generated content over a simple HTTP server.